soulcorddynamics/SoulFit---Privacy-Policies/Privacy_Policies.md

 ## 2. Health and Fitness Data

-SoulFit collects fitness-related information that you voluntarily provide, including:
+We collect data that you voluntarily provide, including:

 - Daily calorie intake
-- Hydration tracking
+- Water intake (hydration)
 - Step count
 - Workout history
 - Generated workout plans

-This information is used only to provide health tracking and analytics features inside the app.
+This data is used solely to provide tracking, insights, and personalized recommendations within the app.

 ---

 ## 3. AI Food Scanner Data

-When you use the **AI food calorie scanner**, the app may collect:
+When using the **AI food calorie scanner**, we may process:

-- Images of food items captured through the camera
+- Images of food captured via your camera
-- Food descriptions (if entered manually)
+- Optional food descriptions

-These images may be temporarily processed by **third-party AI services** to estimate nutritional values such as calories.
+This data may be sent securely to third-party AI services for calorie estimation.

-Images are **not stored permanently by SoulFit unless required for processing**.
+- Images are **not stored permanently** by SoulFit unless required for processing
+- Processing is done in real-time and securely transmitted

 ---

 ## 4. AI Workout Generation Data

-SoulFit uses AI services to generate personalized workout plans based on:
+To generate personalized workout plans, we may process:

 - Fitness level
-- Workout preferences
+- Preferences
-- User activity history
+- Activity history

-This data may be sent securely to third-party AI providers for processing.
+This data may be shared with AI service providers solely to generate results.

 ---

-## 5. Device Information
+## 5. Device and Usage Information

-We may automatically collect limited device information such as:
+We may automatically collect:

-- Device type
+- Device type and model
 - Operating system version
 - App version
-- Crash reports
+- Crash logs
+- Usage patterns (non-personal)

-This helps us improve app performance and fix issues.
+This helps us improve performance, stability, and user experience.

 ---

+## 6. Advertising Data

+SoulFit displays **third-party advertisements** to support the app.

+Ad providers may collect limited data such as:

+- Device identifiers (e.g., advertising ID)
+- Approximate location (non-precise)
+- App interaction data

+This information is used to:

+- Show relevant ads
+- Measure ad performance

+We **do not control** how third-party advertisers use your data.
+Please review their privacy policies for more details.

+You can manage ad personalization through your device settings.

+---

 # How We Use Your Information

-SoulFit uses collected data to:
+We use collected data to:

+- Provide and maintain app functionality
-- Provide fitness tracking features
+- Track health and fitness activities
-- Generate AI-based workouts
+- Generate AI-based insights and workouts
-- Estimate calories using food image recognition
+- Process food images for calorie estimation
 - Improve app performance and reliability
-- Maintain account security
+- Ensure security and prevent misuse
+- Display and optimize advertisements
-- Provide customer support
+- Provide support and respond to inquiries

-We **do not sell your personal information**.
+We **do not sell your personal data**.

 ---

 # Third-Party Services

-SoulFit may use third-party services to provide certain features, including:
+We may use trusted third-party services, including:

-- AI processing for food recognition
+- AI service providers (for food recognition and workouts)
-- AI workout generation
-- Authentication services
-- Cloud storage

-These third-party providers process data only for the purpose of delivering their services and are required to protect your information.

-Examples may include:

-- AI model providers
-- Cloud hosting platforms
+- Cloud hosting providers
 - Authentication providers

-Each provider has its own privacy policy governing how data is handled.
+- Analytics services
+- Advertising networks

+These providers only process data as necessary to perform their functions and are obligated to protect it.

 ---

 # Data Storage and Security

-We implement appropriate security measures to protect your information, including:
+We implement reasonable security measures, including:

-- Secure API communication (HTTPS)
+- HTTPS encryption for all communications
-- Encrypted authentication
+- Secure authentication systems
-- Access controls
+- Access controls and monitoring

 However, no system is completely secure, and we cannot guarantee absolute security.